descarteslabs/descarteslabs-python/README.md

 =========

 ## [Unreleased]

+## [0.15.0] - 2019-01-09
+### Added
+- Raster client can now handle arbitrarily large numbers of tiles generated from a shape using the new `iter_dltiles_from_shape()` method which allows you to iterate over large numbers of tiles in a time- and memory-efficient manner.
+Similarly the existing `dltiles_from_shape()` method can now handle arbitrarily large numbers of tiles although it can be very slow.
+- Vector client `upload_features()` can now upload contents of a stream (e.g. `io.IOBase`) as well as the contents of a named file.
+- Vector FeatureCollection `add()` method can now handle an arbitrary number of Features.
+Use of the `upload_features()` method is still encouraged for large collections.
+- Vector client now supports creating a new product from the results of a query against an existing product with the `create_product_from_query()` method.
+This support is also accessible via the new `FeatureCollection.copy()` method.
 - XYZTile GeoContext class, helpful for rendering to web maps that use XYZ-style tiles in a spherical Mercator CRS.

+### Changed
+- Tasks client FutureTask now instantiates a client if none provided (the default).
+- Catalog client methods now properly handle `add_namespace` parameter.
+- Vector Feature now includes valid geojson type 'Feature'.
+- Tasks client now raises new GroupTerminalException if a task group stops accepting tasks.
+- General documentation fixes.

 ## [0.14.1] - 2018-11-26
 ### Added